ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 The camera culling is used to optimize the game by not rendering what is outside the camera.

 ## Implementation
+What I aim to achive is implement a sorting whitout being too complicated.
+With just adding attributes to the tiles of the tileset, adding a function and a few more things you can forget about the code.
+This code generate a group of objects or entities that I like to call Assembles from any layer, without needing an exclusive layer to sort, and then use it to sort the sprites.
+The sorting I tried to achieve can be represented in 5 layers:
+* The first one would be the basic map.
+* The second would be entities that are under the assembles, those entities will be sorted by position to render them correctly.
+* The third would be the assembles.
+* The fourth would be the entities (sorted too) in general, unless they have been already rendered.
+* The last one would be details of the map that can be over the entities.

 ### TODO 1
 #### Add attributes to the tiles in the tileset.